Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Introduction

-The most important objective of our calculations is the spectral form factor (SFF), denoted by $K(t)$, which is the ensemble-averaged Fourier transform of the energy level density, defined in Eq.~\eqref{eq:SFF}.
-Within standard random matrix theory, this has three main features as a function of the transform variable $t$, generally referred to as time.
+In addition to a characterisation of energy dynamics, the other main objective of our calculations is the spectral form factor (SFF), denoted by $K(t)$, which is the ensemble-averaged Fourier transform of the energy level density, defined in Eq.~\eqref{eq:SFF}.
+It has a central importance because random matrix features in the SFF are a key diagnostic of chaos in quantum systems~\cite{Mehta_Random_2004,Haake_2010,DAlessio_2016}.
+Within standard random matrix theory, it has three main features as a function of the transform variable $t$, generally referred to as time.
 One is a peak centred on $t=0$ with a width in time that is inversely proportional to the energy width of the spectrum.
-The second is a so-called ramp, with $K(t) \propto t$ at intermediate times.
+The second is a so-called ramp, with $K(t) \propto t$ at intermediate times, which is a consequence and an indicator of level repulsion.
 The third is a plateau at times much greater than the inverse level spacing, which is known as the Heisenberg time $t_H$.